Geometric-Averaged Preference Optimization for Soft Preference Labels: Preliminaries

 where $r^{*}(x,y)$ is a true reward function and $\sigma(\cdot)$ is a sigmoid function.
 Following this assumption, the parameterized reward function $r_{\psi}$ is initialized with a supervisedly-finetuned LLM $\pi_{\text{ref}}$ and trained with negative log-likelihood loss: $\min_{\psi} -\mathbb{E}\left[ \log \sigma (r_{\psi}(x,y_1) - r_{\psi}(x,y_2)) \right]$.
 RL-finetuning phase leverages the learned reward to update the LLM $\pi_{\theta}$ by optimizing the following objective~\citep{ouyang2022training,ziegler2020finetuning},

 where $\beta>0$ is a coefficient to control the KL-divergence regularization.
-PPO~\citep{schulman2017proximal} is often employed to maximize \autoref{eq:rlhf}.
-However, because such online RL methods require two independent LLMs for training, computational inefficiency, training instability, and complex pipelines have been significant issues in practice.
+Online RL approaches, such as PPO~\citep{schulman2017proximal}, are often used to maximize \autoref{eq:rlhf}, but they are usually computational inefficiency and require a complex pipeline in practice.
+In contrast, offline preference optimization approaches, such as DPO~\cite{rafailov2023direct}, are relatively simpler and lightweight in terms of implementation.